LookyLooks/rag-assistant/README.md

 3. **Extract Text Using SeleniumBase**:
    - The agent uses `seleniumbase_loader_tool` to extract text from a specific CSS selector and save it to a file.

+   > **Note:** The CSS selector for text extraction was obtained using the **Automa Chrome extension**, a browser tool that allows quick identification of elements on a webpage.

 4. **Load and Save the Documents**:
    - The agent loads the saved text file into a local index using LlamaIndex for subsequent queries.